Mistobaan/datasets/docs/add_dataset.md

 ### 1. Add an import for registration

-All subclasses of `tfds.core.DatasetBuilder` are automatically registered when their module is imported such that they can be accessed through `tfds.builder` and `tfds.load`.
+All subclasses of `tfds.DatasetBuilder` are automatically registered when their module is imported such that they can be accessed through `tfds.builder` and `tfds.load`.